SoftwareAG/c8y-docs/content/change-logs/device-management/opcua-10-20-77-0-OPC-UA-Gateway-run-on-arm64-without-speciffic-64bist-system-libs.md

 ticket: DM-3867
 version: 10.20.77.0
 ---
-In certain ARM64-based environments, the OPC UA gateway may fail when attempting to call a specific 64-bit system function that might be missing in some base Docker images.
+In certain ARM64-based environments, the OPC UA gateway may have failed when attempting to call a specific 64-bit system function that might be missing in some base Docker images.
 This issue has now been resolved.
-If this function is missing, the service will attempt to call a default system function before failing.
+If this function is missing, the service will attempt to call a default system function instead.